 Tulum Pueblo allows for cheap and easy access to transport in town and day trips.
 Shopping is easy and convenient.
 Busses constantly run, making it super convenient to get around.

 The town is easily walkable.
 But if you need to get to the beach, you should rent a bike or catch a taxi because it can be a far walk depending on where you are staying.
-It is also easy to get to the town from Cancun International airport.
+It is also easy to get to the town from Cancun International Airport.

 The hotels in Tulum town are significantly cheaper.
-You are much more likely to find affordable accommodation here and might even find a budget hotel that is as nice as a beach hotel but for a price tag that doesn’t break the bank.
+You are much more likely to find affordable accommodation here and might even find a budget hostel that is as nice as a beach hotel but for a price tag that doesn’t break the bank.
 There are tons of options to choose from, and here are a few:

 Location & Convenience